dterstege/dterstege/README.md

 Dylan Terstege
 -------------------

-I am a neuroscience PhD candidate studying in the [Epp Lab](https://epplab.com) in the Hotchkiss Brain Institute at the University of Calgary.
+I am a neuroscience PhD studying in the [Epp Lab](https://epplab.com) in the Hotchkiss Brain Institute at the University of Calgary.

 ## Academic Interests